Authentic Irish Décor

 Authentic Irish Food

 Providing genuinely home-cooked food with locally sourced ingredients is vitally important, as well as integrating the menu with local or regional tastes.
-Consumers want to taste authentic Irish food, not local variants of Irish recipes.
+Consumers want to try authentic Irish dishes, reflective of Ireland’s place in the world as a leader in farm to table cuisine.

 Authentic Irish Music

 Where possible, employing Irish people in key positions, especially in the opening period, helps to promote an authentic pub culture.
-Having employees understand the warmth, informality and conviviality of Irish Pubs is critically important.
-Employees do not have to be Irish, but the owners and management, with good training, can lead them to understand and appreciate Irish traditions and behaviors.
+Having all employees understand the warmth, informality and conviviality of Irish Pubs is critically important.

 Engaged Management & Ownership